alexander-kastil/az-cloud-native/labs/lab-08/readme.md

 - Create a new API Management instance in the same resource group as the other services.

-- Create a new API in API Management for the Catalog service.
+- Create a new API in API Management for the Catalog service hosted by Azure Container Apps.

 - Connect the Food Shop UI to the Catalog service using API Management.